 This article discusses how to run a Competitor Analysis, what it is, and how you can benefit from doing a SWOT analysis of your brand.

-If you want to take your business to the top, there are several associated factors that need to be highlighted and taken care of to bring out the best results.
+If you want to take your business to the top, several associated factors need to be highlighted and taken care of to bring out the best results.